great-expectations/great_expectations/docs/guides/how_to_guides/creating_batches/how_to_load_a_pandas_dataframe_as_a_batch.rst

         What used to be called a “batch” in the old API was replaced with :ref:`Validator <reference__core_concepts__validation>`.
 A Validator knows how to validate a particular batch of data on a particular :ref:`Execution Engine <reference__core_concepts>` against a particular :ref:`Expectation Suite <reference__core_concepts__expectations__expectation_suites>`.
 In interactive mode, the Validator can store and update an Expectation Suite while conducting Data Discovery or Exploratory Data Analysis.

-        You can read more about the core classes that make GE run in our :ref:`Core Concepts reference guide <reference__core_concepts>`.
+        You can read more about the core classes that make Great Expectations run in our :ref:`Core Concepts reference guide <reference__core_concepts>`.

         .. admonition:: Prerequisites: This how-to guide assumes you have already:

             - :ref:`Set up a working deployment of Great Expectations <tutorials__getting_started>`
             - :ref:`Configured and loaded a DataContext <how_to_guides__configuring_data_contexts>`
-            - Identified a pandas DataFrame that you would like to use as the data to validate.
+            - Identified a Pandas DataFrame that you would like to use as the data to validate.

         Steps
         -----